 Contributors and Detractors

-For the quarter ended June 30, 2024, the Emerging Markets Discovery Fund returned 1.44%, (I Acc USD) while its benchmark, the MSCI Emerging Markets Small Cap Index, returned 6.07% over the same period.
+For the quarter ended September 30, 2024, the Emerging Markets Discovery Fund returned 5.57% (I Acc USD), while its benchmark, the MSCI Emerging Markets Small Cap Index, returned 5.64% over the same period.

-On a country basis, the top three contributors to relative performance were Mexico, South Korea and Thailand due to an underweight allocation.
-The top three detractors were China/Hong Kong due to stock selection, Brazil due to an overweight allocation and Saudi Arabia due to stock selection.
+On a country basis, the top three contributors to relative performance were China/Hong Kong due to an overweight allocation, Brazil due to stock selection and Vietnam due to an off-benchmark allocation.
+The top three detractors were Taiwan due to stock selection, Thailand due to an underweight allocation and Saudi Arabia due to stock selection.

-On a sector basis, the top three contributors to relative performance were real estate and information technology (IT) due to stock selection and energy due to zero allocation.
-The top three detractors were consumer discretionary, industrials and health care due to stock selection.
+On a sector basis, the top three contributors to relative performance were consumer discretionary, industrials and financials due to stock selection.
+The top three detractors were information technology (IT), health care and real estate due to stock selection.

 Outlook